The New Default. Your hub for building smart, fast, and sustainable AI software

 When applications become interconnected, failures in one system can cascade to others.
 Proper error handling and backup procedures are essential.

 Poor integration design can slow down connected systems.
-Load testing and optimization are critical for maintaining system performance.
+Load testing and optimization are critical for maintaining performance.

 Each integration requires ongoing monitoring, updates, and troubleshooting.
 Budget for 15–20% of initial development costs annually for maintenance.

-Application integration has evolved from a nice-to-have capability to a business-critical requirement.
-Companies that delay integration risk falling behind competitors who leverage connected systems for faster decision-making, improved customer experiences, and operational efficiency.
+Companies that delay integration risk falling behind competitors who use connected systems for faster decision-making, improved customer experiences, and operational efficiency.

 Business Scenario